dot42/dot42/Thoughs on Improvements.md

 ### .jar to .dex

-The integrated .jar to .dex method body compiler has subtle bug somewhere.
+The integrated .jar to .dex method body compiler has a subtle bug somewhere.
 I encountered this problem when using the DrawerLayout from the support library.
 A child ListView would not get redrawn (or more accurate: re-layouted) on data change until I deliberately forced some scrolling to occur by dragging the list.
-There are probably other manifestations of this bug.
+There are most probably other manifestations of this bug.
 A good approach to hunt the bug would be to pull in a larger 'test' project, e.g. gson test or something, and hope that failing tests will lead right to broken .dex code.

 I decided to  fight the problem from the other side: I included the 'dx' tool from Android Tools SDK to compile .jars to temporary .dex, then load these .dex and extract the method bodies from there.
 This has the following benefits:
 - We know it generates correct code in all cases.